 Benefits include payment of all tuition fees and other compulsory fees and living allowances (these latter being subject to a means test) up to \$559 per annum or \$852.80 per annum if living away from home.
 The closing date for applications is 30th September in the year immediately preceding that for which the scholarship is desired.
-Full particulars and application forms may be obtained from the Officer-in-Charge, New South Wales Branch Office, Department of Education and Science, 70 Castlereagh Street, Sydney, 2000 (Telephone: 27-5475).
+Full particulars and application forms may be obtained from the Officer-in-Charge, Sydney Office, Department of Education and Science, 70 Castlereagh Street, Sydney, 2000, or Box 3987, G.P.O., Sydney, 2001 (Telephone: 25-5447).